 When you are picking paints, there are two choices: oil and latex.
 Latex is superior for most applications.
 It is highly durable and easy to clean up.
-It is also fade resistant and has excellent breathability which helps to cut down on blistering (which looks exactly as gross as it sounds).
+It is also fade-resistant and has excellent breathability which helps to cut down on blistering (which looks exactly as gross as it sounds).
 Oil paint is great for real wood trim though, as it helps to protect the wood from stains.

-There are so many colours on the market that it can be challenging to pick, especially if you don’t have great colour vision.
+There are so many colours on the market that it can be challenging to pick, especially if you don’t have a great colour vision.
 What you choose depends a lot on what you are going to be doing with your home.
 If you are going to be moving then go with neutrals, especially whites and off-white is the best bet.
 You cannot please every potential buyer so going with something neutral that they will be able to live with when they move in is ideal.

 If you are painting for yourself, then you have a lot more freedom.
-If you are having trouble choosing, then you can use the colour wheel to help you pick colours that compliment one another.
+If you are having trouble choosing, then you can use the colour wheel to help you pick colours that complement one another.
 There are also recommendations on paint websites that show you what paints look like and which other paints go with them, though you should always look at swatches in person.

 Think about if you want an elegant look, a vibrant look, or a soothing look.
 If you are looking for elegant, go with a neutral like white, beige, browns, and greys or something rich like burgundy.
 If you want something vibrant, then you should go with deep reds, oranges, and bright greens.
-For soothing colours stick with more grey toned teals, soft yellows or greys, or lavender.
+For soothing colours stick with more grey-toned teals, soft yellows or greys, or lavender.